Uri Geller’s Mirror Column

 Help, get me out of here!

 As soon as they invited me on to the show, I knew there would be trouble.
-I even got a strange psychic flash about main_headereating bugs.
+I even got a strange psychic flash about eating bugs.
 But I ignored it because I wanted, so badly, this chance to raise such a large sum for charity.

 Psychologically, I prepared myself for everything I could think of: snakes, spiders, heat, hardship, even conflict between the celebrities.